 26. Check things yourself

 The best place I’ve found to do this is ludwig.guru.
 Just enter the words you want to check and it will show you lots of examples from good quality sources for free.

 27. Follow my A-Z of IELTS series on YouTube!

 It’s a work in progress, and will highlight and review key IELTS topics for you.

 28. Find a fantastic course

 Find a course where MOST of the hard work has been done for you so that you can get on with the learning.

-gives you daily practice of essential vocab with Reading, Writing, Listening and Speaking practise, workseets, quizzes, e-books and learning links included (see the reviews below).
+My 28-Day Vocabulary booster course gives you daily practice of essential vocab with Reading, Writing, Listening and Speaking practise, worksheets, quizzes, e-books and learning links included (see the reviews below).